daisugiland/daisugi/STYLE_GUIDE.md

 ### Decorations

-  * Avoid use of annotations for decoration.
+  * Avoid use of annotations for decorations.

     > Are executed at time of interpretation, that could create inconvenience when you are injecting dependencies which need be initialized at tame of class instance creation (e.g.: happens on resolving with auto-wire).